alexeyinkin/eb-1a/1-process/README.md

 The officer sees those hints and goes easy or hard on you.

 The family after me was interviewed by the same officer.
-He said to them that he needed one more week to familiarize with their case.
+He said to them that he needed one more week to familiarize himself with their case.
 That was unusual.
 After all, why set up an interview if you haven't done your homework?
 Of tens of EB-1A interview stories I got to know, it's only the second one of this kind.